Count Felix Sumarokov-Elston: Personal tragedies

-Prince Yusupov disapproved of his eldest son Nicholas performing as an amateur actor and poet.
+He disapproved of his eldest son Nicholas performing as an amateur actor and poet.
 Later, he was furious when he found out his younger son had performed in a café in drag.
 However, the bigger scandals were still to come.
-Nicholas fell in love with Countess Marina van Heiden, and wished to marry her, but Felix and Zinaida disapproved on account of the girl's reputation and existing engagement.
-In 1908, Nicholas rekindled his affair with the now-married Marina and her husband, Count Manteuffel, challenged Nicholas to a duel and killed him.
-Nicholas was only twenty-five and his parents were devastated.
+Nicholas fell in love with Countess Marina van Heiden and wished to marry her, but his parents disapproved on account of the girl's reputation and existing engagement.
+In 1908, Nicholas rekindled his affair with the now-married Marina.
+As a result, her husband, Count Manteuffel, challenged Nicholas to a duel and killed him.
+Nicholas was only twenty-five years old, and his parents were devastated.

-His remaining son Felix married Princess Irina Romanova, Nicholas II's only niece, in 1914, despite his scandalous reputation.
-But only two years later, he murdered Grigori Rasputin and was banished from the capital.
+In 1914, his remaining son Felix married Princess Irina Romanova, Nicholas II's only niece, despite the groom's scandalous reputation.
+Only two years later, his son murdered Grigori Rasputin and was banished from the capital.
 The disgrace affected the entire family, and Prince Yusupov had to retire from the army.
 He moved to his estate in Rakitnoye.
 While Zinaida Yusupova approved of her son's actions in murdering the starets, Prince Yusupov's feelings are unknown.

 Revolution

-After the October Revolution in 1917, he fled to the Crimea with his wife.
-They stayed there for over a year, until the HMS Marlborough evacuated Prince Yusupov, his wife, their son, their daughter-in-law Irina and their granddaughter, along with 39 other Romanov relatives in April 1919.
-Felix and Zinaida settled in Rome.
+After the October Revolution in 1917, Prince Yusupov fled to the Crimea with his wife.
+They stayed there for over a year, until the HMS Marlborough evacuated Prince Yusupov, his wife, their son, their daughter-in-law Irina and their granddaughter, along with 39 other Romanov relatives, in April 1919.
+Prince Yusupov and his wife settled in Rome.
 He had a severe stroke in 1924 and died aged 71 in 1928.